Towards a Uniform Theory of Effectful State Machines: Introduction

+A considerable part of our technical development (especially Section~\ref{sec:mon}) is devoted to characterizing monads for realizable transitions of state machines.
+For example, the stack of a pushdown automaton is standardly modelled by the set of finite sequences $\Gamma^*$ over an alphabet $\Gamma$ of stack symbols.
+However, not all transformations $\Gamma^*\to\Gamma^*$ are realizable by such an automaton (they need not even be computable).
+We characterize the relevant \emph{stack monad} of realizable stack transformers in two complementary ways: as a submonad of the store monad $TX = (X\times \Gamma^*)^{\Gamma^*}$ and as an algebraic theory over primitive stack operations $push$ and $pop$.
+We then obtain an analogous result for the \emph{(Turing) tape monad}, whose theory, in contrast to the stack theory, fails to be finitely axiomatizable.

+The main salient feature of our approach is that it allows one to untie from the standard enumerative and diverse definitions of various kinds of state machines and reason about them collectively in a uniform way.
+We demonstrate this by providing some initial constructions on $\BBT$-automata, specifically by \emph{tensoring} the underlying monads for obtaining machines over combined effects, e.g.\ store and nondeterminism.
+Another construction we present is a certain \emph{continuations passing style (CPS) transformation} of a given $\BBT$-automaton allowing us to define an extension of the canonical coalgebraic semantics to the case of unobservable (aka \emph{silent}) transitions.
+The latter semantics allows us to capture recursively enumerable languages by (deterministic) $\BBT$-automata over the Turing tape.
+This provides an answer to a long standing challenge of giving a coalgebraic description for any Turing complete computation model.

+Using a reduction to previous work~\cite{BookGreibach70} on \emph{real-time machines} we show that $\BBT$-automata with nondeterminism and an arbitrary number of stacks \emph{without} unobservable moves capture precisely the class $\mathsf{NTIME}(n)$ of nondeterministic linear time languages.
+Based on this we argue that it seems unlikely to be able to capture languages beyond $\mathsf{NTIME}(n)$ by any computationally feasible class of $\BBT$-automata without unobservable moves.
+In fact, we conjecture that this bound remains valid also for our tape $\BBT$-automata.
+The requirement to be real-time is an inherent feature of coalgebraic models and is often regarded a desirable feature of \emph{reactivity} or \emph{productivity} of computations.

+Finally, we prove a coalgebraic version of one direction of the classical \emph{Chomsky-Sch\"utzen\-berger theorem} (Theorem~\ref{thm:chsh}).
+As an instance, this allows to conclude that for every polycyclic monoid $M$ of rank at least 2, every context-free language is recognized by a valence automaton over $M$; that context-free languages are precisely the languages recognized by valence automata over polycyclic monoids was proven in~\cite{RenderKambites09}.

 \textbf{Related work.} We build on previous work on coalgebraic modelling and monad-based semantics.
-Most of the applications of coalgebra to automata and formal languages however addressed rational models (regular languages, rational power series) from which we note~\cite{Rutten03} (regular languages and finite automata),~\cite{Jacobs06} (bialgebraic view of Kleene algebra and regular expressions),~\cite{Silva10,Milius10,Myers13,BonsangueMiliusEtAl13} (coalgebraic regular expressions).
-More recently, some further generalizations were proposed.
-In recent work~\cite{WinterBonsangueEtAl13} a coalgebraic model of context-free grammars is given, without however an analogous treatment of push-down automata.
-In~\cite{Goncharov13} some initial results on $\BBT$-automata over stacks by the first author were presented, which the present work extends considerably.
+Most of the applications of coalgebra to automata and formal languages however address rational models (e.g.\ rational streams, regular languages) from which we note~\cite{Rutten03} (regular languages and finite automata),~\cite{Jacobs06} (bialgebraic treatment of Kleene algebra and regular expressions),~\cite{brs_lmcs,bbrs_ic,Milius10,BonsangueMiliusEtAl13} (coalgebraic regular expressions).